 Head lice multiply and spread quickly.
 They are often unwelcome visitors at day care centers, kindergartens and schools.
 Once lice have settled on your scalp, they don’t go away on their own again.
 But there are a number of different treatments that get rid of these bloodthirsty little creatures.

 Smaller than the head of a match: adult louse and nit

 Head lice aren't always immediately noticeable.
 The following symptoms may occur, though:

 Causes and risk factors

-Although some people think head lice are a sign of uncleanliness, it does not matter to the lice whether your hair is clean or dirty.
+Although some people think head lice are a sign of uncleanliness, the lice don't care whether your hair is clean or dirty.
 They feed on blood.
 So anyone can get head lice.